Downloading a pdf file from the internet using Command Line on your Mac

 January 30th, 2018

 Command Line on your Mac.
-I will also discuss where it ends up relative to where you are.
+I will also discuss where it ends up relative to

 I will use a simple example that I actually learned from to demonstrate this.
 If there is a specific pdf file you want to download, please feel free to replace my web address and filename with yours.